rga47-lab/rga47-lab.github.io/docs/lab12.md

 ### Localization

-Unfortuntaely I was unable to get code that used localization to work correctly for this lab.
+Unfortuntaely I was unable to get path planning that used localization to work correctly for this lab.
 Here's a video of my robot spinning in a circle though:

 ******INSERT VID HERE******

 ## Conclusion

 This has been a great semester and I really enjoyed taking this class!
-Shoutout to Prof. Helbling and all the TAs who made this class work.
-Thank you!
+Special thanks to Prof. Helbling and all the TAs for their support throughout the course.

-p.s. thanks for getting the second world setup outside the lab - that was really helpful
+P.S.
+Thanks for setting up the second world outside the lab - that was incredibly helpful.